-In Bucharest, you can get to the different locations offering you diverse nightlife experiences of Romania.
-Some may ask for an entrance fee, such as El Dictator, while some may not, such as Mojo Club.
+Parties, Concerts, Discotheques and More...In Bucharest, you can get to the different locations offering you diverse nightlife experiences of Romania.
+For those who want to know Bucharest Clubs and Nightlife prices, clubs such as El Dictator may have a free entry, while some may not, such as Mojo Club.
 International DJs and artists love to perform here, and insist that the Romanian crowd is one of the best they have ever played to.
-Some hotspots offer live music and karaoke nights whereas others provide a more sophisticated environment for enjoying a rare whiskey and a fine cigar in peace.
-There are a couple of gentlemen only clubs that work on invitation-only basis.
+Some hot spots offer live music, techno parties and karaoke nights whereas others provide a more sophisticated environment.
+There are also a couple of gentlemen's only nightclubs in Bucharest that work on 'invitation-only' basis.
 If interested in such a place, befriend a local who is part of that club and cajole them into taking you with them as a guest.
 Generally, Romanians are friendly people.
 So, if you ask them nicely, it might not be a problem.
 The Romanian nightlife is not limited to those with an affinity to serve booze and loud music.
 Many cafés and restaurants in Romania welcome individuals who are done with loud music and neon lights, and just want to enjoy some delicious dishes and light music.
 A few restaurants in Bucharest let customers indulge in a lovely dinner, free flowing conversation and soak in the atmosphere around them.

 Concert halls are a good place to enjoy a few hours of cultural nightlife in Romania.
 Here, you can catch renditions of popular ballet numbers by new artists, or if you are lucky catch the real thing, performed by the masters.
 Enjoy plays, art movies and operas if you have them in mind for the evening.
 There are regular music festivals, some held in open air parks and gardens, while others are presented in exhibition centres and event halls.
 Some of them even have free of charge entry.
 Make sure to find out all information beforehand and book your tickets in advance.
 These events tend to fill up soon, especially if you are visiting in the touristy season.
-Massage centres may not sound like something that could be a part of nightlife in Romania, let alone in any other country.
+Massage centres may not sound like something that could be a part of Romania nightlife, let alone in any other country.
 However, in Bucharest, some of them are open all night.
 They are fully equipped with saunas, whirlpools, Jacuzzis, hot tubs and masseuses offering the perfect respite from a packed itinerary.
 Just lie down and let them work their magic on you.

 Romania is a fun-by-day country, as well as a fun-by-night one, so make the most of it.
 Remember this: If you need to wake up early the next day for another destination, turn in early and call it a night before you get too tired.